Dog Bite Injuries

 If a dog owner knows or should know that their dog might cause injury, they have a duty to use ordinary care to prevent injury to others.
 If an owner fails to perform this duty, then he is negligent.

 Further, the owner of a dog must take notice of its general, natural inclinations or characteristics and of the inclinations or characteristics, if any, peculiar to the animal in this case that he knows about or should have known about.
 If any of those inclinations or characteristics are of a kind likely to cause injury, the owner has a duty to use ordinary care to prevent any reasonably foreseeable injury.
 If an owner fails to perform this duty, then he is negligent.

 How do you prove a dog owner was negligent?

-Hiring the right attorney to investigate and prove negligence is an important first step in recovering for a dog bite injury.
+Hiring the right attorney to investigate and prove negligence is an essential first step in receiving compensation for a dog bite injury.
 There are several ways to prove that the dog owner was negligent, including, but not limited to:

 - Obtaining the “bite report” or incident report from the police department or local animal control agency.

 - Finding out the dog’s history from the dog’s owner.